 AARC gives license exam sessions quarterly in the Charlottesville, VA area.
-All 2017 sessions will be held at NRAO headquarters on the grounds of the University of Virginia.
+Except as noted, sessions will be held at Earlysville Volunteer Fire Company, 283 Reas Ford Rd, Earlysville, VA.
 The cost to take the exam is $15 (cash only) for any class of license or upgrade.
 Exam sessions are also posted on the club calendar.
 License exam sessions are administered for the Federal Communications Commission (FCC) by local Volunteer Examiners (VEs) who are ham radio operators with at least a General Class license who have been accredited by the ARRL or another Volunteer Examiner Coordinator (VEC).
 VEs must have a higher license class than the test they are administering (Extra Class VEs, however, can administer the Extra Class exam).

-If you have any questions prior to reporting to the VE session, please contact our VE Coordinator, Mark Gorlinsky at firstname.lastname@example.org.
-Walk-ins are welcomed but it would be preferable to contact Mark prior to the session to facilitate our planning.
+If you have any questions prior to reporting to the VE session, please contact our VE Session Manager, Hank Perritt, K9KDF, at email@example.com.

 If you are willing to travel, there are about 10 exams per month administered within 50-100 miles of Charlottesville.

-- Within 50 miles: Culpepper, Forrest (Lynchburg), Dayton (Harrisonburg)
+- Within 50 miles: Culpepper, Forest (Lynchburg), Dayton (Harrisonburg), Ruckersville

 - 50-100 miles: Falls Church, Alexandria, Richmond, Winchester, Roanoke, Leesburg, Montross, Covington, and a few MD and WV locations

 You can find other exam dates and locations on the ARRL license exam session search page: